nqian1/Demoire_qq/README.md

 With `--seed 42 --num_candidates 4 --increment_seed`, the first input uses
 seeds 42--45, the second input uses 46--49, and so on.
 The seed is written to every metadata record, so each result is reproducible.

+With `--preserve_resolution`, an input that is not divisible by 32 is edge-padded to the next multiple of 32 for Qwen inference and cropped back to its exact original width and height before it is saved.
+In this mode, `--resolution` does not resize the image.
+Full-resolution 4K inference may require substantially more GPU memory; run the smoke test first.

 The output layout is: